menotti/playground-41d1904q/markdowns/autovector.md

 GCC won't notify anything about automatic vectorization unless some flags are enabled.
 If you need details of autovectorization results you can use the compiler flags:

-- `-fopt-info-vec-optimized` The compiler will notify what loops (by line N°) are being vector optimized.
+- `-fopt-info-vec` or `-fopt-info-vec-optimized`: The compiler will notify what loops (by line N°) are being vector optimized.
-- `-fopt-info-vec-missed` Detailed info of loops not being vectorized, and a lot of detailed information.
+- `-fopt-info-vec-missed`: Detailed info of loops not being vectorized, and a lot of detailed information.
-- `-fopt-info-vec-note` Detailed info of all loops and optimizations being done.
+- `-fopt-info-vec-note`: Detailed info of all loops and optimizations being done.
-- `-fopt-info-vec-all` All previous options together.
+- `-fopt-info-vec-all`: All previous options together.

 >**NOTE:** There are similar `-fopt-info-[options]-optimized` flags for other compiler optimizations, like `inline`: `-fopt-info-inline-optimized`